rstudio/shiny/_includes/tutorial/isolation.md

 Sometimes it's useful for an observer/endpoint to access a reactive value or expression, but not to take a dependency on it.
 For example, if the observer performs a long calculation or downloads large data set, you might want it to execute only when a button is clicked.

-For this, we'll use `actionButton` from the `shinyIncubator` package.
-If you want try this code yourself, you'll have to install the package from Github, using devtools:

-{% highlight r %}
-install.packages('devtools')
-devtools::install_github('shiny-incubator', 'rstudio')
-{% endhighlight %}
+For this, we'll use `actionButton`.
 We'll define a `ui.R` that is a slight modification of the one from 01_hello -- the only difference is that it has an actionButton labeled "Go!".
 You can see it in action at [http://glimmer.rstudio.com/winston/actionbutton/](http://glimmer.rstudio.com/winston/actionbutton/).

 The actionButton includes some JavaScript code that sends numbers to the server.
 When the web browser first connects, it sends a value of 0, and on each click, it sends an incremented value: 1, 2, 3, and so on.

 {% highlight r %}
-library(shinyIncubator)

 shinyUI(pageWithSidebar(
   headerPanel("Click the button"),
   sidebarPanel(